-When starting a business in Spain, you will have to choose the type of company you want to establish.
+When starting a business in Spain, you will have to choose the types of company entities you want to establish.
 There are five general types of legal structures in Spain, and each one has its own set of benefits and drawbacks.
-In this article, we will give an overview of each type of Spanish legal structure which can help you make an informed decision when starting your business.
+In this article, we will give an overview of each type of Spanish legal structure that can help you make an informed decision when starting your business.

 Business entities in Spain

 - Autonomo or Empresario Individual – Sole Trader/Sole Proprietor

 - Sociedad Limitada (SL) – Private Limited Liability Company

 - Sociedad Anonima (SA) – Public Limited Liability Company

 - Sociedad Limitada Nueva Empresa (SLNE) – New Private Limited Liability Company